resin-studio/slim/notes.md

 - more flexible subtyping
 - unified language for both types and refinements
   - since types are flexible, no need separate additional refinement language for precision

+- there are no circular constraints via indirection